ferranbt/nonce-test/README.md

 Does this solve all the problems?
 No

 The assumption made here is that if the transaction does not fail on the eth_sendRawTransaction endpoint his nonce will be increased.
 That is not completely true, there are a couple of side cases in which that may not happen (see test TestTxnFailsOnEVMAndNonceNotIncreased in main_test.go).
+We would need some sort of extra routine to keep track of all the pending transactions and making sure that they are really executed.